Earliest Structures in the Universe can be explained by a Relativistic Cosmological Perturbation Theory: Application: Flat FLRW Universe

-This solution, with the exception of the precise factors of proportionality, has been derived by a significant number of authors, as evidenced in Refs.~\cite{c15,adams-canuto1975,olson1976,c12,c11}.

-A comparison of the solutions~(\ref{delta-H-rad}) and~(\ref{eq:cont-eq-sol-phys-gauge-A}) reveals that the solution ${\propto\tau}$ is a consequence of the homogeneous part of equation~(\ref{eq:delta-standard-genrel}).
-The solution $\propto\tau^{1/2}$ is the particular solution of the inhomogeneous equation.
-This solution can only be obtained if the covariant divergence, $\vartheta_{\een}$, is taken into account, as demonstrated in Appendix~\ref{subsec:rad-dom-ijk}.
-The minus sign preceding the solution $\propto\tau$ is a direct consequence of the fact that ${\vartheta_{\een}^{\phys} > 0}$, as follows from~(\ref{eq:cont-eq-sol-phys-gauge-B}).
-The presence of the gauge function $\psi$ precludes the derivation of the solution~(\ref{delta-H-rad}) from~(\ref{subeq:standard}).
-As demonstrated in Appendix~\ref{app:computer-algebra}, $\vartheta_{\een}$ is incorporated into the left-hand side of~(\ref{eq:delta-rad}), as evidenced by the derivation of~(\ref{sec-ord}).
+A comparison of the solutions~(\ref{delta-H-rad}) and~(\ref{eq:cont-eq-sol-phys-gauge-A}) reveals that the solution proportional to~$\tau$ in~(\ref{delta-H-rad}) is also a solution to the homogeneous part of equation~(\ref{eq:delta-standard-genrel}).
+The solution proportional to~$\tau^{1/2}$ is the particular solution to the inhomogeneous equation.
+This solution can only be obtained if the covariant divergence $\vartheta_{\een}$ is taken into account, as demonstrated in Appendix\;\ref{subsec:rad-dom-ijk}.
+The minus sign preceding the solution proportional to~$\tau$ is a consequence of the fact that ${\vartheta_{\een}^{\phys} > 0}$, as follows from~(\ref{eq:cont-eq-sol-phys-gauge-B}).
+The presence of the gauge function $\psi(\bm{x})$ precludes the derivation of the solution~(\ref{delta-H-rad}) from~(\ref{subeq:standard}).